jerylcodes/jerylcodes.github.io/_pages/proj1.md

 ### 5.3 Create a testable hypothesis about this data

 Test statistics like t-test may yield simple observations about the data.
-In this case, t test revealed that mean overal drug use for adolescents is not statistically different from mean drug use of non-adolescents.
+In this case, t test revealed that mean overall drug use for adolescents is not statistically different from mean drug use of non-adolescents.

 ```python